RhyanRodriguez3/Excel-Guide/3_VBA.md

-## Turning on the Developer Tab
+## Getting started with Recording Macros on the Developer Tab
 - Go to the file tab, click options, click customize ribbons, check the developer box.
 - Use Record Macro, title the macro name and fill descriptions, then save in your personal macro workbook to use on any file or save on 'this workbook' to keep it only in that file.
 > TIP: Use 'ctrl + shift + YourKey' as a general formula for saving shortcuts.
 There are not a lot of shortcuts using this combo.
 - Use ctrl + enter to execute each macro step, this creates an open source pathway.
 Then stop recording.